Cinnamon Crepes with Pumpkin Mousse and Graham Crust Crumble

 Once the gelatin has cooled pour the heavy whipping cream in a medium bowl.
 Whip until the cream thickens then gradually pour in the melted gelatin.
 Whip until soft peaks form.
 Working in three batches, fold the whipped cream into the chilled pumpkin mixture.
 Once completely mixed cover and chill for at least two hours, or overnight.

 While the mousse chills prepare the crepe batter.
-In a medium bowl whisk the eggs and egg yolks until slightly frothy.
-Add the melted butter and whisk to mix.
+In a medium bowl whisk the 2 eggs and 2 egg yolks until slightly frothy.
+Add the 4 tablespoons melted butter and 1 teaspoon vanilla and whisk to mix.

 In a small saucepan scald the milk over medium heat.

-In a separate bowl combine both the flours, cinnamon and sugar.
+In a separate bowl combine both the flours, 1/2 teaspoon cinnamon and 2 tablespoons sugar.

 Temper the egg mixture with the hot milk, then whisk the remaining hot milk into the egg mixture.
 Working in three batches, whisk the flour mixture into the eggs and milk, making sure the first addition is thoroughly combined before adding the next.
 If small lumps remain strain, then cover and refrigerate for at least thirty minutes.

-After the batter has chilled, place an 8? non-stick omelet, saute, or crepe pan over medium heat and spray it lightly with non-stick cooking spray.
+After the batter has chilled, place an 8-inch non-stick omelet, saute, or crepe pan over medium heat and spray it lightly with non-stick cooking spray.

 Pour 1 1/2 ounces (about 1/4 cup) of batter into the center of the hot pan and immediately swirl until the batter coats the bottom of the pan evenly.
 Cook until the edges release from the pan and the crepe slides easily when the pan is shaken, about one minute.
 Flip the crepe, or turn with a rubber spatula, and cook for 30 seconds to 1 minute on the second side.